bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

 - Dynamic creation of bigraphs at runtime based on an EMOF-based meta model
 - Visualization (beta)
 - Bigraph matching (beta)
-- Bigraphical reactive system support: simulation of bigraphs by reaction rules (= transition system) (alpha)
+- Bigraphical reactive system support: simulation of the evolution of bigraphs by reaction rules (synthesizing a labelled transition system) (alpha)
 - Read and write meta and instance model to file system
 - Model transformation / Conversions (WIP) (e.g., GXL, BigMC)